hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 * This provide an example for creating your own cutomization layer on top of the public standard WoD Backend / wod Notebooks content.
 Do not put any confidential data here as this is a public repository!

 **[w﻿od-backend](https://github.com/Workshops-on-Demand/wod-backend):** Back-end part of our Workshops-on-Demand setup.

+**Note**: T﻿here are only 3 repositories available for now.
+The missing 2 will show up later.

 ![](/img/wod-blogserie2repos.png "Workshops-on-Demand repositories")